-THE SEVENTH BOOK

-HISTORY OF THUCYDIDES.
+THE SEVENTH BOOK OF THE HISTORY OF THUCYDIDES.

-Gylippus arriveth at Syracuse: checketh the fortune of the Athenians: and cutteth off their works with a counter-wall. -The Lacedæmonians invade Attica and fortify Deceleia.- The confederates of each side are solicited for supplies to be sent to Syracuse.-Two battles fought in the great haven: in the first of which the Syracusians are beaten, in the second superior .- Demosthenes arriveth with a new army: and attempting the works of the enemy in Epipolæ by night, is repulsed with great slaughter of his men.-They fight the third time: and the Syracusians having the victory, block up the haven with boats.-A catalogue of the confederates on each side.-They fight again at the bars of the haven: where the Athenians losing their galleys, prepare to march away by land.-In their march they are afflicted, beaten, and finally subdued by the Syracusians.-The death of Nicias and Demosthenes, and misery of the captives in the quarry.-Which happened in the ninteenth year of this war.
+Gylippus arriveth at Syracuse: checketh the fortune of the Athenians: and cutteth off their works with a counter-wall.-The Lacedæmonians invade Attica and fortify Deceleia.-The confederates of each side are solicited for supplies to be sent to Syracuse.-Two battles fought in the great haven: in the first of which the Syracusians are beaten, in the second superior.-Demosthenes arriveth with a new army: and attempting the works of the enemy in Epipolæ by night, is repulsed with great slaughter of his men.-They fight the third time: and the Syracusians having the victory, block up the haven with boats.-A catalogue of the confederates on each side.-They fight again at the bars of the haven: where the Athenians losing their galleys, prepare to march away by land.-In their march they are afflicted, beaten, and finally subdued by the Syracusians.-The death of Nicias and Demosthenes, and misery of the captives in the quarry.-Which happened in the ninteenth year of this war.

-VII.
-YEAR XVIII.
-A.C.
-414. OL.
-91. 3.
-1. Gylippus and Pythen, having repaired their galleys, from Tarentum went along the coast to Locri Epizephyrii.
-And upon certain intelligence tion of their city; besides which the Spartans are said to have colonized Locri in the first Messenian war.
-It may therefore be considered as a Doric state: its constitution was oligarchical, and in this state as well now, that Syracuse was not wholly enclosed, but coming with an army there was entrance still by Epipolæ; they consulted whether it were better to take Sicily on their right hand, and adventure Gylippus and into the town by sea; or on the left, and so first to to togo to Syracuse. go to Himera, and then taking along both them and as many other as they could get to their side, to go into it by land.
+1. Gylippus and Pythen, having repaired their galleys, from Tarentum went along the coast to Locri Epizephyriil.
+And upon certain intelligence now, that Syracuse was not wholly enclosed, but coming with an army there was entrance still by Epipolæ; they consulted whether it were better to take Sicily on their right hand, and adventure into the town by sea; or on the left, and so first to go to Himera, and then taking along both them and as many other as they could get to their side, to go into it by land.
 And it was resolved to go to Himera: the rather, because the four Attic galleys, which Nicias, though he contemned them before, had now when he heard they were at Locri sent to wait for them, were not arrived yet at Rhegium.
-Having prevented this guard, they crossed the strait: and touching at Rhegium and Messana by the way, came to Himera.
-Being there, they pre- They took the vailed so far with the Himeræans, that they not Himera, only followed them to the war themselves, but also furnished with armour such of Gylippus and Pythen's mariners as wanted: for at Himera they had drawn their galleys to land.
-They likewise sent to the Selinuntians, to meet them at a place assigned with their whole army.
-The Geloans also, and other of the Siculi, promised to send them forces, though not many: being much the willinger to come to the side, both for that Archonidas was lately dead, (who reigning over some of the Siculi in those parts, and being a man of no mean power, was friend to the Athenians), and also for that Gylippus seemed to come from Lacedæmon with as Opus are found the hundred families, which by virtue of their nobility enjoyed a large share of the government: their dialect moreover was Doric.
-They were governed by the laws given to them by Zaleucus about 650 A.C.: the earliest written code which existed in Greece.
-See Muel. iii.
-11.7
+Having prevented this guard, year xviii.
+A. C. 414.
+Ol 91.
+3. Gylippus and Pythen resolve to go to Syracuse.